-Appalachian Trail shelters are structures that are typically built by volunteers and are open for all hikers to use for free.
+Appalachian Trail is one of the most popular long-distance hikes in America, and, arguably, in the world (See best hikes in the world).
+Shelters on the trail are structures that are typically built by volunteers and are open for all hikers to use for free.

 They are placed throughout the entire length of the trail, and hikers will typically pass by a few a day.
 This means that no matter what pace you hike, you can potentially stay at a shelter every night of your hike.